 School personnel may not dispense medication to students without a release form signed by the parent/guardian on file within JMC or registration paperwork.
 Prescription medications must be in their original container with written instructions from the parent.
-Obtain a form from the teacher.

 Section 6 HEALTH CHECKS